- Shop Now

 BREADED: Dry off the outside of the fish, bread it, pressing it with almond flour, salt the outside of the fish then season the inside of the fish with salt, pepper, and thyme and slices of lemon.
 Fry the fish in butter until the inside is cooked and enjoy!

 How to easily remove the bones before eating: Cook the trout any way that you desire until completely done (meat will be falling off the bones) gently grab ahold of the tail of the fish and slowly pull it towards the head, all the pin bones should come out fully connected to the backbone and the head of the fish!
 What is left is a heap of beautiful cooked trout meat.
 The backbone, fins, and head are also wonderful for making a nice fish stock.

-Watch video to find out more (bottom of page).
+Watch video at bottom of page to find out more.